 Originality and work tips

-- Being perceived as original only really means people not getting your references.
+- Being perceived as authentic only really means people not getting your references.
 Mine your specific set of experiences and tastes.
 They are you.
 You are what you like.

 - Find things in common, but a fresh way of putting it (Peter Kay made a career of this).